Program Cost May Be Reimbursed by Your HSA, HRA or FSA 🎉

 Perhaps the very negative experience I had with the cannabis oil was enough for me to not desire it anymore? 🤷♀️

-So if I were to ever caution anyone with using marijuana with naltrexone – I would just say be careful about "replacing" alcohol with marijuana – especially on your naltrexone-free days.
+From my personal experience, if I were to ever caution anyone who is using naltrexone to cut back on alcohol following the Sinclair Method – I would just say be careful about "replacing" alcohol with marijuana – especially on your naltrexone-free days.
+I did this for a while and I could see how I began to form a marijuana use habit that I didn't like.

 While I don't know it for certain, I do wonder if consuming cannabis on my alcohol-free days when naltrexone was just recently washed out of my system – caused me to develop a marijuana use disorder that was worse than anything I had before.